Josh Newville

 Feminist Legal Methods, 843.
 While Bartlett concedes that asking The Woman Question necessitates a consistently subjective approach to the law, she and others argue that such an approach is crucial.

-But, Mari Matsuda’s keynote address at Yale Law School in April, 1988 provides a refreshingly optimistic challenge: that shortsightedness might actually work the other way around.
+Consider Mari Matsuda’s keynote address at Yale Law School in April, 1988:

 A professor once remarked that the mediocre law students are the ones who are still trying to make it all make sense.
 That is, the students who are trying to understand the law as necessary, logical, and co-existive with reality.
 The students who excel in law schools – and are the best lawyers – are the ones who are able to detach law and to see it as a system that makes sense only from a particular viewpoint.
 Those lawyers can operate within that view and then shift out of it for purposes of critique, analysis, and strategy. . .
 The multiple consciousness I urge lawyers to attain is not a random ability to see all points of view, but a deliberate choice to see the world from the standpoint of the oppressed.

-Thus, I have come to believe that it is imperative for those who work with the law to make an effort to effectively and appropriately apply concepts such as The Woman Question.
-To see a continuation of the progress and advancement that so many have fought so hard for, to see a workplace where women are equally valued and also uniquely considered, it is imperative that modern feminism have a place not only relegated to strident activism.
-Each of us, particularly those in the employment law world, must continue to take pause and ask ourselves how our work advances these principles.
+These scholars and others argue that it is imperative for those who work with the law to make an effort to effectively and appropriately apply concepts such as The Woman Question.
+They argue that to see a continuation of the progress and advancement for which so many have fought, and to see a workplace where women are equally valued and also uniquely considered, it is imperative that modern feminism not be restricted to strident activism or reliance on idealistic concepts.

 ----